a-sit-plus/warden-supreme/docs/docs/bg/privacy.md

 * Account or licensing context (ties the verdict to the signed-in Play account)
 * Optional environment signals (for example, Play Protect status, screen-overlay risk, device-recall flags)

-Your app must go online, obtain a token from Google, and then hand that token to your backend, which can do **nothing more** than trust the embedded labels and apply hard-coded gating logic.
+Your app must go online, obtain a token from Google, and then hand that token to your back-end, which can do **nothing more** than trust the embedded labels and apply hard-coded gating logic.

 ### Data Flow (Who Learns What)